 If you or a loved one suffered a serious injury or death as a result of medication error in Pennsylvania, New Jersey, New York, Delaware or anywhere in the United States, contact us at 800-243-1100 to speak with one of the experienced medication error attorneys at Kline & Specter, PC.

-Our firm has 60 attorneys, including five who are also highly skilled medical doctors, the most doctor/lawyers of any law firm in the United States.
+Our firm has more than 50 attorneys, including five who are also highly skilled medical doctors, the most doctor/lawyers of any law firm in the United States.

 There are many reasons for medication mistakes, including poor communication and ambiguities in product names, directions, medical abbreviations and even the writing of prescriptions, notes The U.S. Food and Drug Administration’s Center for Drug Evaluation and Research.